-- It would be useful to compare and contrast this with both the Syrian Resettlement Scheme, which was successful and led by local authorities, and the Asylum Seeker Dispersal Programme, which was enforced on local authorities and failed in terms of community cohesion. - Some of the building blocks of community integration such as youth centres, children's centres, libraries, community centres - have been closed as a result of basic cuts to funding.
-Councils want to be innovative but grants and funding have been cut.
-Peter and Penny from MHCLG acknowledged the funding pressures authorities were under but noted that the Government wanted authorities to think about how to use existing money effectively in delivering integration within other services like health and social care. - Members voiced some concern about area-based programmes, noting that a regional approach might not work in delivering local integration.
+- Councils have lots of experience in delivering around this agenda.
+The Syrian Resettlement Scheme was highlighted: this was and co-designed with local authorities and had therefore been very successful; whereas the Asylum Seekers Dispersal Programme, was not developed cooperatively and was not perceived to have worked in terms of cohesion. - Some of the building blocks of community integration such as youth centres, children's centres, libraries, community centres have been closed as a result of basic cuts to funding.
+Councils want to be innovative but the levers to do so are not necessarily there.
+Peter and Penny from MHCLG acknowledged the funding pressures authorities were under but noted that the Government wanted authorities to think about how to use existing money effectively in delivering integration within other services like health and social care. - Members voiced some concern about area-based programmes, noting that a larger regional approach might not work in addressing more local issues.
 Peter noted that the team would be co-designing strategies with five local authorities and would keep this in mind. - Members wanted to see information about the strategy being published in Councillors' News magazine.
 Peter and Penny agreed, noting that they were keen to get the message out through a variety of means. - The impact of home schooling was discussed and members were keen to see a register of home schooled children, as well as greater transparency and guidance on the requirements parents taking this decision needed to meet.
-The Chair noted that he had discussed home schooling at his ministerial meeting the previous week. - Members mentioned that need for additional training around unconscious bias and the impact it had on the employment of particular groups.
+The Chair noted that he had discussed home schooling at his ministerial meeting the previous week. - Members mentioned a need for additional training around unconscious bias and the impact it had on the employment of particular groups. - There was some discussion about what good integration looks like, how it is evaluated and from whose perspective.
+Penny responded that the consultation will explore what measures of integration should look like.